sidebar hamburger menu

 Disposable container servers

-Disposable container servers are services that are run within a container for limited time and are refreshed periodically, e.g., daily to get the latest security updates.
+Disposable container servers are services that are run within a container for a limited time and are refreshed periodically, e.g. daily to get the latest security updates.
 The recommended way to run LibCare with disposable containers is by installing kernelcare on the host, and it will automatically patch all processes libraries in the containers.

 Persistent container servers

-Persistent container servers are services that are run in containers the same way as a traditional physical server, i.e., the LXC approach.
+Persistent container servers are services that are run in containers the same way as a traditional physical server, i.e. the LXC approach.
 Although LibCare can run the same way as with disposable containers, it is also possible to install kernelcare within each container and that will enable live patching of the processes of each container individually.
 That approach enables accurate patching information within each containerized server that can be used by the available vulnerability scanner.
 When using this approach userspace patching must be disabled on the host using kcarectl --disable-libcare.

 Troubleshooting